plaktos/CuteCards/README.md

 ```
 {
     "Properties": {
-        "Title" : "Elementary 1"
+        "Title" : "Test deck (positive)",
+		"Languages" : ["english","chinese","pinyin"]
     },
-    "Words": {
-        "1" : [
-            ["english","apple"],
-            ["chinese","苹果"],
-            ["pinyin","ping2 guo3"]
-        ],

-        "2" : [
-            ["english","table"],
-            ["chinese","桌子"],
-            ["pinyin","zhuo1 zi0"]
-        ],

-		"3" : [
+    "Words": [
-            ["english","table"],
-            ["hungarian","asztal"]
+		["apple","苹果","ping2 guo3"],
+		["table","桌子","zhuo1 zi0"],
+		["fire","火","huo3"]
     ]
 }
-}
 ```

 Every .deck file should contain exactly 2 objects (aside from the root).
 These are with the respective keys `Properties` and `Words`.
 The JSON Object `Properties` contains information about the deck itself.
-The JSON Object `Words` contain the actual words, the JSON Objects with numbers will be converted into `CF::Flashcard objects`, which contain `CF::Words`, created from the JSON Arrays the numbered keys point to.
+The JSON Object `Words` contains the actual JSON Array.
-Each `CF::Flashcard` object can contain any number of `CF::Words` inside them.
-`CF::Words` are made up of a language and word pair.
+Inside this JSON Array are more arrays, each one corresponding to a word.
+These get turned into Flashcard objects, which are read into a Deck.

-Flashcards are designed this way, to provide support for languages such as Chinese, that require more than 2 words.
+Flashcards are designed this way, to provide support for languages that require more than 2 words.
+Such as chinese.

 # How do I build this?